HomeResourcesHow to get a Social Security card

 The takeaway

-Applying for a Social Security card may seem like a daunting task, but there are different ways that you can go about it depending on your situation and plenty of resources to help you along the way.
-Once you receive your new card, it will be easier than ever to settle in the life in the U.S. You'll be able to open up a bank account, apply easier for a credit card, get your driver's license, and enjoy your experience in the U.S. to the fullest!
+Once you receive your new card, it will be easier than ever to settle into life in the U.S. You'll be able to open up a bank account, apply easier for a credit card, get your driver's license, and enjoy your experience in the U.S. to the fullest!

 Recently moved to the U.S.?